 3. 401(k)s Allow Businesses to Take Advantage of Tax Deductions

 Did you know that you can claim tax deductions on your small business 401(k) plan?
 Every contribution that you make toward your employees 401(k)s can be claimed as a deduction on your taxes.
-If you have at least one employee and you start the first 401(k) for your business, you can receive a $500 tax credit each year for the first three years of your business.
+If you have at least one employee and you start the first 401(k) benefits for your business, you can receive a $500 tax credit each year for the first three years of your business.

 Don’t forget that you’re an employee of your business as well.
 You can count business contributions made toward your own 401(k) as a deduction on your taxes.
 Matching your employees’ contributions offers you the benefit of matching your own 401(k) contributions as well.